Modern CSS Layout Extensions

 Think & Reflect:

-- Which piece of awkward content revealed the most about your layout?
+- Which stress test revealed the most about your component?

 Recommended Next Steps